NizarIslah/GameCentre/README.md

 The following StackOverflow post was used for help when attempting to create a GlobalApplication class to resolve some major issues involving Context: https://stackoverflow.com/questions/7144177/getting-the-application-context

+This app was a class project for CSC207 at UofT.